Cache

 Repository, dependencies, and artifacts

-If you fetch dependencies to a different directory than the default build context, you can cache them by entering their paths in the Caching tab:
+If you fetch dependencies to a different directory than the default build context, you can cache them by entering their paths in the Cache tab: Cache tab in Node action

 Build environment cache

 Build actions are run in Docker containers.
-The build environment is based on the Docker image pulled from a registry.
+The build environment is based on the Docker image pulled from the selected registry (default: Docker Hub).
 On the first pipeline run, Buddy pulls and caches the image in the selected version.
-If you set the tag to 'Latest', it checks for a new version by running docker pull
+If you set image the tag to 'Latest' in the environment tab, it checks for a new version by running docker pull

 on every subsequent execution.
 The procedure only downloads Docker layers missing in the previous execution.